| Blog |

 Education in Germany

-Opportunity instead of chaos – how to master the all-day schooling
+Opportunity instead of chaos – how to master the full-day school

 Imagine a school where children not only learn, but also feel completely at home, discover new talents and make lifelong friends.
-With the requirement for all-day care from 2026 onwards, new opportunities for education, leisure and social experiences are opening up.
+With the requirement for full-day school from 2026 onwards, new opportunities for education, leisure and social experiences are opening up.
 For schools and teachers, this presents an exciting challenge – and at the same time the opportunity to design schools as real living spaces.
-In this article, you will learn about the hurdles that stand in the way of successful all-day schooling, proven solutions from science and practice, and how you can successfully master all-day care with clever organisation, strong teams and digital tools.
-Be inspired and discover how all-day schooling can benefit children, families and the entire education system.
+In this article, you will learn about the hurdles that stand in the way of successful full-day schooling, proven solutions from science and practice, and how you can successfully master full-day school with clever organisation, strong teams and digital tools.
+Be inspired and discover how full-day school can benefit children, families and the entire education system.

 Table of Contents: